• Skip to primary navigation

 Snip wiring to gut chandelier

 I bought it to turn into a candelabra.
-In order to do that, it has to be gutted.
-I snipped the wiring in order to remove the parts.
+To do that, it has to be gutted.
+I snipped the wiring to remove the parts.

 The wires need to be removed from the other end.
 There is no way to pull them out from this end.

-I have all of the cups removed, now it’s time to get into the guts of the thing.
+I have all the cups removed; now it’s time to get into the thing’s guts.
 Be sure to save all the pieces/hardware as you remove them!

 See?
 It snaps right off.
 This allows me to reuse this part.

-I painted the entire piece with 2 light coats of primer.
-I find that several light coats work a lot better than being heavy with the paint.
-Light coats of spray paint dry very quickly--be sure to follow manufacturer's directions for dry time and re-coat times.
+I painted the entire piece with two light coats of primer.
+Several light coats work a lot better than being heavy with the paint.
+Light coats of spray paint dry very quickly–be sure to follow the manufacturer’s directions for dry and re-coat times.

-How to wrap a upcycled chandelier project with rope
+How to wrap an upcycled chandelier project with rope

 Great idea!
-You can see that I wrapped one of the candle cups with jute.
-I wasn’t loving it.
+You can see that I covered one of the candle cups with jute.
+I didn’t love it.
 The amount of rope I had to buy was a lot.
-So I decided instead of just using the rope for hanging the light, I should use it for wrapping too.
+So I decided instead of just using the string to hang the light, I should also use it for wrapping.
 I used hot glue – gluing only rope to rope, trying not to glue it to the metal parts.

 Rope Wrapped Chandelier Hanging Outdoors